pyglet/pyglet/doc/programming_guide/graphics.rst

 shader state
 ^^^^^^^^^^^^
-:py:class:`~pyglet.graphics.shader.ShaderProgram` can be binded (:py:class:`~pyglet.graphics.shader.ShaderProgram.use`)
+:py:class:`~pyglet.graphics.shader.ShaderProgram` can be binded (:py:meth:`~pyglet.graphics.shader.ShaderProgram.use`)
-and unbinded (:py:class:`~pyglet.graphics.shader.ShaderProgram.stop`) manually.
+and unbinded (:py:meth:`~pyglet.graphics.shader.ShaderProgram.stop`) manually.
 As a convenience method, it can also act as a context manager that handles the binding and unbinding process automatically.
-This may be useful if you want to ensure the state of :py:class:`~pyglet.graphics.shader.ShaderProgram` is active during some edge case scenarios while also being more Pythonic.
+This may be useful if you want to ensure the state of a :py:class:`~pyglet.graphics.shader.ShaderProgram` is active during some edge case scenarios while also being more Pythonic.

 For example::